ThereIsASmile/ThereIsASmile/README.md

 [![My Skills](https://skillicons.dev/icons?i=ai,html,css,figma,bootstrap,js,nodejs,react,express,postman,mongo,python,flask,github,ps,pr,php,mysql&perline=9)](https://skillicons.dev)

+- 🔭 I’m currently working on ...
+  - a collaborative project with Stacey and Rafael!
+It's called School Supplies and is an app for teachers to list school supplies for students and parents to view and check off.
+  - Little Vectors and education app for 3rd - 5th graders!
+- 🌱 I’m currently learning ...
+  - to make pixel perfect designs using css to style mobile first to desktop screen sizes!

 <!--
 **ThereIsASmile/ThereIsASmile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.